kcorra26/CheckersGroupGame/README.md

 import checkers
 game = checkers.Game()
 ```
-To move a piece, as in moving it just one space, call the move_piece method
+To move a piece, as in moving it just one space, call the `move_piece` method
-To make a piece jump, call the jump_piece method.
-Note, that as of now it only
-works for a regular piece, and not a king piece.
+To make a piece jump, call the `jump_piece` method.
+Note, that as of now it only works for a regular piece, and not a king piece.

-To find a list of spots a piece can go to at a specific location, run the list_moves
-method.
-To check if a move is valid, run the is_valid_move method.
+To find a list of spots a piece can go to at a specific location, run the `list_moves` method (to find all moves, run `all_team_moves()`).
+To check if a move is valid, run the `is_valid_move` method.

 The `__str__` method will return a visual representation of the board at each
 iteration of the game

 The classes are the following:
-`Piece`, which represents a checkers piece, has a team atttribute and an is_king
+`Piece`, which represents a checkers piece, has a team atttribute and an `is_king` attribute
-attribute
-`Board`, which represents a board of an arbitrary size, and will be an 8 by 8 for
-the checkers game
+`Board`, which represents a board of an arbitrary size, and will be an 8 by 8 for the checkers game
-`Game`, which represents the game itself and uses piece objects as well as a Board
-object to represent the board the game is being played on
+`Game`, which represents the game itself and uses piece objects as well as a   `Board` object to represent the board the game is being played on

-Note that team can either be "Red" or "Black"
+Note that team can either be `"Red"` or `"Black"`

 # Running the GUI